cybertraining-dsc/reu2022/project/hpc/rivanna-introduction.md

 ## Installing Python 3.10.5 on Rivanna with ENV3

-After you log in into Rivanna, there's a chance you're running Rivanna on an outdated version of Python, restricting you from being able to run Python files properly.
-In order to do so, you'll need a fully to up-to-date version of Python with the ENV3 virtual environment.
+After you log in into Rivanna, you must update its Python version.
+Then, a virtual environment can be created.

 ### Activate Python3